Bridesmaid Said No, is That the End of The Relationship?

 Lastly, this individual and yourself may not be that close anymore, or they’re not that happy for you (awkward).
 And if we’re being honest with ourselves, a wedding has too much going on to toss in the mending of a broken relationship.
 Be respectful of the fact that they decided not to take away from your special day, and what matters most in a wedding (you and your groom).
 If an estranged relationship was the deciding factor in their rejection of your bridesmaid proposal, understand that this just wasn’t the right time.
 But maybe you can suggest patching things up in a different way and at a different time, after all, you wouldn’t want a bad apple in your bridal party.

 One important thing to remember is to not forget to be real with your emotions and treat yourself kindly.
-At the end of the day, no one likes to be told no, and it is 100 percent acceptable to be hurt or upset about that.
+At the end of the day, no one likes to hear no as an answer.
+It is 100 percent acceptable to feel upset about that.
 What you don’t want to do is make this a bigger problem; luckily receiving this answer doesn’t hold many consequences in the bigger picture of your wedding!
 The most it will do is make you have an uneven number of bridesmaids to groomsmen, or you’ll just have to ask someone else.

-Understand as a bride that your loved ones are allowed to say no, that you can definitely remain friends after they’ve said no, and that it probably isn’t your fault.
-For a potential bridesmaid, the decision to say no as hard as it was for you to hear, and it may not have been an easy one for them to tell you.
-It is recommended to open a dialogue about the decision and just ask why, there may be a valid reason that you completely respect.
+Understand as a bride that your loved ones have the right to say no. Thus, you can definitely remain friends after they’ve said no. Most importantly, it isn’t your fault.
+For a potential bridesmaid, the decision to say no as hard as it was for you to hear.
+It may not have been an easy one for them to tell you.
+We recommend to open a dialogue about the decision and just ask why.
+There may be a valid reason that you completely respect.
 Everybody understands this is a special day for you, and in making sure your day goes as planned they may not want to be the reason the day will be ruined because your Bridesmaid Said No. It’s not the End of The Relationship.